-- The Energy Frontier, where powerful accelerators are used to create new particles, reveal their interactions, and investigate fundamental forces; - The Intensity Frontier, where intense particle beams and highly sensitive detectors are used to pursue alternate pathways to investigate fundamental forces and particle interactions by studying events that occur rarely in nature; and - The Cosmic Frontier, where non-accelerator-based experiments and telescopes are used to make measurements of naturally occurring phenomena that will offer new insight and information about the nature of dark matter, dark energy, and other phenomena to understand fundamental properties of matter and energy.
+- The Energy Frontier, where powerful accelerators are used to create new particles, reveal their interactions, and investigate fundamental forces; - The Intensity Frontier, where intense particle beams and highly sensitive detectors are used to pursue alternate pathways to investigate fundamental forces and particle interactions by studying events that occur rarely in nature, and to provide precision measurements of these phenomena; and - The Cosmic Frontier, where non-accelerator-based experiments observe the cosmos and detect cosmic particles, making measurements of natural phenomena that can provide information about the nature of dark matter, dark energy, and other fundamental properties of the Universe that impact our understanding of matter and energy.

 Together, these three interrelated and complementary discovery frontiers offer the opportunity to answer some of the most basic questions about the world around us.
-Also integral to the mission of HEP are three additional cross-cutting research areas that enable new scientific opportunities by developing the necessary tools and methods for discoveries:
+Also integral to the mission of HEP are four cross-cutting research areas that enable new scientific opportunities by developing the necessary tools and methods for discoveries:

-- Theoretical Particle Physics, where the foundation and mathematical framework for understanding and extending the knowledge of particles, forces, space-time, and the universe are developed; and - Accelerator Science and Technology Research and Development, where the technologies and basic science needed to design, build, and operate the accelerator facilities essential for making new discoveries are developed; and - Particle Detector Research and Development, where the technologies and basic science needed to design, build, and operate the detector facilities essential for making new discoveries are developed.
+- Theoretical Particle Physics, where the vision and mathematical framework for understanding and extending the knowledge of particles, forces, space-time, and the universe are developed; - Computational Particle Physics, where the framework of simulation and computational techniques are developed for advancing the HEP mission; - Accelerator Science and Technology Research and Development, where the technologies and basic science needed to design, build, and operate the accelerator facilities essential for making new discoveries are developed; and - Particle Detector Research and Development, where the technologies and basic science needed to design, build, and operate the detector facilities essential for making new discoveries are developed.

-Applications in this open solicitation should address specific research goals in one or more of these six research areas, as in the examples given below, and explain how the proposed research or technology development supports the broad scientific objectives and mission of the HEP program.
-The scientific objectives and priorities for the field recommended by the High Energy Physics Advisory Panel are detailed in the long-range plan available at: http://science.energy.gov/~/media/hep/pdf/files/pdfs/p5 report 06022008.pdf
+The scientific objectives and priorities for the field recommended by the High Energy Physics Advisory Panel are detailed in the long-range plan available at: http://science.energy.gov/~/media/hep/pdf/files/pdfs/p5\report\06022008.pdf Applications in response to this open solicitation may propose activities in support of HEP research, which include, but are not limited to: conferences, experimental operations, conceptual research and development (R&D), design or fabrication directed towards a specific project within the HEP scientific program.